wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-react-web/fme-react-feature-flags-variables.md

   </tbody>
 </Table>

-### Returns

-The value of a specific variable associated with the feature flag.
+`Returns` the value of a specific variable associated with the feature flag.
 If the variable is found, it returns its assigned value; otherwise, it returns the provided default value.

 ## ***useGetFlagVariables*** Hook